openlegend/core-rules/core/SRD.md

 Think of any movie or novel.
 How often does the action focus on the characters picking at the defeated bodies of the antagonists?
 Rarely.
 And, if they do take something from a foe, it’s usually to serve the plot.

 So, when a combat encounter ends, instead of listing off how many crossbow bolts each bandit has on them, just tell the party that they find a few valuables to add to their ever-growing stash, but that it’s still not enough to increase their wealth score.
-If a player does legitimately need bolts or another dagger or a new cloak, then you can decide whether or not it makes sense for the NPCs to have them.
+If a player does legitimately need another clip of ammo or another dagger or a new cloak, then you can decide whether or not it makes sense for the NPCs to have them.

-**Wealth represents influence.** Since players aren’t tracking individual gold pieces and gems, situations like bribery might initially prove to be a bit sticky.
+**Wealth represents influence.** Since players aren’t tracking individual gold pieces, dollars, or gems, situations like bribery might initially prove to be a bit sticky.
 But a good guideline is that a character can easily use money to influence someone else of a lower wealth score.

 If the recipient of the bribe has the **same wealth score** as the character, then it would be considered a “major expense”, which means that it can be done, but the expense taxes resources such that new goods at that level or higher can’t be acquired for two weeks.
 If the bribe recipient is **one wealth level higher** than the character’s Wealth Score, the cost is so great that the character’s Wealth Score is permanently reduced by 1.
 Bribing someone more than one Wealth level higher is impossible without other factors in play.